Haroenv/to-pixels/README.md

-Version 0.1.0 only comes with two methods
+Version 0.2.x comes with two methods

-`getType`: lazy method to generate when needed
+`get`: lazy method to generate when needed
-`setOptions`: set Options after initializing
+`set`: set Options after initializing

-Version 0.1.0 offers color modification
+Version 0.2.x offers color modification

 `hue`: only use this hue value
 `hueRotate`: rotate hue
 `saturate`: saturate from -1 to 1
+`invert`: inverts the colors

 Due to performance concerns the new API does not render anything by itself